manoelbritto/Climate-Analysis/README.md

 Using matplotib is possible to plot results, for instance, this one shows the preciptation in 12 months<br>
 ![plot](Images/precipitation.png)

-To see more analysis, go to jupyter notebook python code, or just click [here](climate_starter.ipynb)
+To see more analysis, go to Jupyter notebook python code, or just click [here](climate_starter.ipynb)

 2. Second part: Climate App<br>
 design a Flask API based on the queries